-There are several resources in New York to assist your organization recover from Hurricane Sandy.
+There are several resources in New York to assist your organization recover from hurricanes and other damaging storms.
 The State Office of Emergency Management provides assistance, including access to products and recovery services.

 The State Library and State Archives have resources to assist you.
 Contacts, services, and resources are listed below by your organization type.
 The State Library and State Archives are also responsible for gathering information about the extent of damage to your building and/or collections as well as recovery costs.
 Contact Barbara Lilley (518-486-4864) or Maria Holden to report the impact of the storm on your organization.

 From the NEDCC:

 State Library staff are available to provide advice on recovering collections.
 Contact the State Library at (518) 486-4864.
 Additional resources

 Archives staff are available to provide advice on recovering damaged records.
 When agency records are believed to constitute a hazard to human safety or health or to property, the agency records management officer may request authorization from the State Archives to destroy or dispose of such records immediately.
 Contact the Archives at (518) 474-6926 or (518) 473-4254.
 Complete listing of State Archives disaster services and resources